-Human beings are capable of taking an awful lot punishment when in a rage, adrenalised, or just plain determined enough to finish the job; so it does suggest that pressure points can be limited when against somebody in a rage or fully adrenalised.
+But the point is, Human beings are capable of taking an awful lot punishment when in a rage, adrenalised, or just plain determined enough to finish the job; so it does suggest that pressure points can be limited when against somebody in a rage or fully adrenalised.

 That said, there are some points that no matter how drunk, high or adrenalized a person is; cannot be resisted.
 An attack to the airways so that they cannot breath will always work, be it a strike or a choke.
 However, much of a rage someone might be in, if they can’t breath, they can’t fight.

 Attacking the carotid sinus (side of the neck where you feel the pulse), causes the blood pressure to the brain to drop and hence the assailant passes out.
 This can be done with strikes (especially knife hand) or strangles.
 Again, not enough oxygen to the brain, doesn’t matter if they’re pain resistant or not.

 Whilst I believe that pressure points are valuable and have there place, they should not be treated as a short cut, or as a replacement for perfecting your technique.
-Whilst most people recognise that technique may only be 50% efficient when under pressure, 50% of a good technique is still much better than 50% of a bad technique.
+Whilst most people recognise that technique may only be say 50% efficient when under pressure, 50% of a good technique is still much better than 50% of a bad technique.
 If you are not able to get in a pre-emptive strike, you may find yourself having to simply hit your assailant as hard as you can, wherever you can, until a good target becomes available.
-By then however, you may be too adrenalised to spot the opening, because a side effect of adrenalin is that blood goes from your brain to your muscles, slowing up your thought process.
+By then however, you may be too adrenalised to spot the opening, because one of the side effect of adrenalin is that blood goes from your brain to your muscles, slowing up your thought process.

 Even if you are lucky enough to get in a good pre-emptive strike, that strike will need to fast and hard, which brings us back to good technique.